The noteevents table

 DESCRIPTION define the type of note recorded.
 For example, a

-CATEGORY of ‘Discharge’ indicates that the note is a discharge note, and a
+CATEGORY of ‘Discharge summary’ indicates that the note is a discharge summary, and the

 CGID is the identifier for the caregiver who input the note.